PHeonix25/PHeonix25.github.io/about.md

 - At my day job at [Coolblue](https://coolblue.nl), or,
 - Worst case; <data data-icon="ei-envelope"></data> [email me](mailto:p@hermens.com.au)

 Oh, and I've also started documenting my [Manager Readme](https://medium.com/@kawomersley/why-and-how-to-share-your-manager-readme-plus-heres-mine-8a4fe188ee1b) over at [management-handbook.hermens.com.au](https://management-handbook.hermens.com.au/) -- using [GitBook](https://www.gitbook.com/) from [this repo](https://github.com/PHeonix25/management-handbook)!
+It's still a work in progress, but it's something, for now :)

+I've also tried to take notes for some of the books that I've been reading, you can find them listed below:
+- [Resilient Management by Lara Hogan][/books/resilient_management/]

 ----